 Incremental Upgrades for your System

-Learning to upgrade parts of a PC can be an excellent way to squeeze more life out of a system.
+Learning to upgrade parts of a new computer can be an excellent way to squeeze more life out of a system.
 If you don't want to replace everything, mainly the motherboard and power supply entirely, there are a few constrictions with what you can do to a system without fully rebuilding it.
 Let's focus on the three main parts: The CPU, GPU, RAM, and storage.

-If your system does not have the highest chipset in your motherboard’s supported socket, you can gain some performance on your CPU.
+If your system does not have the highest chipset in your motherboard’s supported socket, you can gain some performance on your Central Processing Unit or CPU.
 Using the latest Intel CPUs, performance can increase up to 14% when going from a mid-range CPU like the 12600K to the 12900K.
 The difference is even more significant if you have an even lower version of the 12th series, like an i3.

 If you are curious about if your board needs a BIOS update, look at the board designation and revision number (Located on the bottom left of the board) and consult the manufacturer's website.

-A GPU upgrade depends on two factors; Support for the hardware via the BIOS and the limitation of a PSU.
-Having a high wattage PSU allows most GPUs to meet the system power demands, but a 500W PSU will not meet the power requirements of an RTX 3070/3080/3090.
+A GPU upgrade depends on two factors; support for the latest hardware via the BIOS and the limitation of a PSU.
+Having a high wattage PSU allows most graphics cards to meet the system power demands, but a 500W PSU will not meet the power requirements of an RTX 3070/3080/3090.
 A GPU power cable can deliver 300W per rail (per wire into the PSU) as a good rule of thumb.
 A 3090 has a maximum TDP of 450W, meaning it needs to direct PSU wires to compensate for power spikes.
 If a PSU does not have at least two dedicated connections on separate cables, it may not be optimal for that particular GPU upgrade.

 Most consumer storage warranties last for five years on a product.
 Depending on the type, there is some variation in when they fail as things like mechanical drives are prone to constant vibrations from mechanical parts.
 NVMe is known to be more reliable and faster in speed but fails in the same way every storage solution can over time.

 While cooling is a contested subject that is easier to maintain, air cooling vs. water cooling will always be at odds.
-Watercooled systems (AIOS) last at most 5-7 years in decent condition, while Aircooled (Heatsinks) is the most simple and reliable for performance.
+Watercooled systems (AIOS) last at most 5-7 years in decent condition, while Aircooled (Heatsinks) is the most simple and reliable for better performance.
 Heatsinks can last almost indefinitely if they are cleaned and maintained routinely.

 There are a few good habits to get into when addressing the lifespan of a PC to last the estimated 5 to 10 years.
 Here are a few bulletins: